 The defendant claims that the figures submitted by the defendant concerning the dissemination of the standard licence agreement in the mobile communications industry for the period 2017 up to and including the second quarter of 2018 originate from the database of the International Data Corporation (IDC).
-Furthermore, the staff of had analysed the entire AVC pool, Ms had identified and analysed those AVC pool patents which had been published in English.
+Furthermore, the staff of had analysed the entire had analysed the entire had identified and analysed those AVC pool patents which had been published in English.
 The applicant contests the entire submission with ignorance.